|

 the BCS started a trial ground near St Albans which

-has now moved to Wisley.
-The purpose of the trials
+The overall purpose of these trials

-is to judge cultivars for their value as garden
+was to judge cultivars for their value as garden

 plants, not as commercial or exhibition plants.

-Clematis chosen for trialling are
+Clematis chosen for trialling were

 three years and are then judged anonymously by